johnwesleyquintero/wesguard/README.md

 ## Core Features

+- **Consistent UI/UX Design:** A unified and modern aesthetic applied across all application tabs for a seamless user experience.
 - **Real-time System Dashboard:** Get an instant, live overview of your system's health, including:
   - Operating System Information
   - CPU Model and Live Usage Percentage
   - Live Memory Usage Percentage
+  - Disk Usage
+  - Network Activity (Rx/Tx)

 - **Junk File Cleaner:** Safely analyze and remove temporary files and other system junk to free up valuable disk space.
   - **Analyze:** Scans your system to calculate the total amount of recoverable space.
   - **Clean:** Securely deletes junk files upon user confirmation.
+  - Features a consistent card-like design for improved aesthetics.

+- **Reminder Feature:** Set custom reminders with messages and optional system sound notifications to help manage your time or tasks.
+  - Customizable reminder messages.
+  - Option to play system sound notification when a reminder triggers.
+  - Pause, reset, and delete individual reminders.

 ## Tech Stack